vsbron/react2024-modern-chat-app/README.md

 - Styles are handled via Vanilla CSS with BEM;
 - Notifications are handled via Toastify library;
 - State management is handled via Zustand;
+- A big number of improvements were added to the layout and some logic of the original project;
+- Responsive design supporting mobile devices with a width of at least 1200px;

 ### Live version